 Admissions Policy

 Parents/guardians are welcome to book a tour of the school with the Headteacher.
-The application form should be submitted along with an administration fee of £20, made payable to Barnsley Christian School, at this point.
-Applications for the Reception class must be made a term in advance.
+The application form should be submitted along with an administration fee of £20, made payable to Barnsley Christian School, at this point (except nursery and pre school applications).
+Applications for the Reception class must be made a term in advance and all children need to attend one term in Pre-School.

-The Envisioning session comes after the school visit; this is a presentation of the school’s ethos and a time for questions and answers.
-Following the Envisioning session, a visit to Hope House Church’s Sunday meeting is required; this is designed to help parents in their understanding of the Protestant Evangelical Christian tradition the school belongs to.
-Following the Envisioning session and the church visit, prospective pupils will be invited to spend between two days and a week in the school.
+The Envisioning session comes after the school visit; this is a presentation of the custom college papers and a time for questions and answers.
+Following the Envisioning session, a visit to Hope House Church's Sunday meeting is required; this is designed to help parents in their understanding of the Christian tradition out of which the school was born.
+Following the Envisioning session and the church visit, prospective pupils (except Early Years pupils) will be invited to spend between two days and a week in the school.
 This will enable teachers, parents and the pupil to assess standards and the ability to integrate into the school.

 Parents will be then be invited for a final interview.
 This gives the school the opportunity to report back formally on the assessment of the pupil and for any further questions or concerns to be addressed.
 It is usually possible at the interview to confirm whether the pupil can be accepted into school.
 Application forms are included with this prospectus and should be forwarded to the School Administrator at the school address.